Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jdbc-driver.markdown

 weight: 100
 ---

-{{% ssummary%}}{{% /ssummary %}}

-The XAP JDBC interface allows database-driven applications to interact with spaces via SQL queries and commands.
-A query processor transparently translates SQL queries into legal space operations.
+The XAP JDBC interface allows database-driven applications to interact with Spaces via SQL queries and commands.
+A query processor transparently translates SQL queries into legal Space operations.
 No integration is required - all you need to do is point the application to the XAP JDBC driver like any other JDBC driver.

-{{%refer%}}
+{{%note "Note"%}}
 This JDBC driver is not SQL-99 compliant.
-SQL-99 compliant query functionality is available in the InsightEdge Platform edition.
+SQL-99 compliant query functionality is available in the InsightEdge Enterprise edition.
 Refer to the SQLQuery and [JDBC Driver]({{%latestjavaurl%}}/sql-query-intro.html) topics in the Developer Guide.
-{{%/refer%}}
+{{%/note%}}

-Applications can access the XAP Data Grid using the JDBC API; data written to the IMDG using the JDBC API can also be accessed using other APIs.
+Applications can access the XAP data grid using the JDBC API; data written to the IMDG using the JDBC API can also be accessed using other APIs.

-{{% refer %}}
+{{% note "Note" %}}
-An alternative way of querying the space using SQL syntax is the [SQLQuery](./query-sql.html) class.
-This class allows you to perform SQL queries directly against space objects, without adding O/R mapping complexity.
+An alternative way of querying the Space using SQL syntax is the [SQLQuery](./query-sql.html) class.
+This class allows you to perform SQL queries directly against Space objects, without adding O/R mapping complexity.
-{{% /refer %}}
+{{% /note %}}

-JDBC support in XAP is centered around the Space-Based Architecture - its main motivation is to enable more sophisticated querying of the space, beyond the template matching provided by the [The GigaSpace Interface](./the-gigaspace-interface-overview.html).
+JDBC support in XAP is centered around the Space-Based Architecture - its main motivation is to enable more sophisticated querying of the Space, beyond the template matching provided by the [The GigaSpace Interface](./the-gigaspace-interface-overview.html).

 XAP is not a full-fledged relational database and it does not support the full SQL92 standard (see [JDBC Supported Features](#supported-features)).
-However, the existing SQL support is extremely useful for applications that need to execute queries on a space for real-time queries.
+However, the existing SQL support is extremely useful for applications that need to execute queries on a Space for real-time queries.

-{{% refer %}}
+{{% info "Info" %}}
 You can use the [SQL Command Line]({{%currentadmurl%}}/space-gigaspaces-cli.html) to query and fetch data from the IMDG.
 The SQL Command Line using the XAP JDBC Driver when accessing the IMDG.
-{{% /refer %}}
+{{% /info %}}

 ## Using Existing SQL Code and Porting to External Systems

-The JDBC interface is mostly used to enable access to the space through standard SQL tools and programming interfaces.
-You can write SQL commands against the space, and the same code will in many (simple) cases be compatible with other SQL implementations.
+The JDBC interface is mostly used to enable access to the Space through standard SQL tools and programming interfaces.
+You can write SQL commands against the Space, and the same code will in many (simple) cases be compatible with other SQL implementations.

-Porting existing JDBC code to the space is certainly doable (but would require some level of adaptation depending on the specifics of the case and the complexity of the SQL queries.
+Porting existing JDBC code to the Space is certainly doable (but would require some level of adaptation depending on the specifics of the case and the complexity of the SQL queries).
 For legacy applications, it may still be easier than porting existing code to leverage the space technology directly.
-Since the SQL support is limited, this path should be taken with caution.
+The SQL support is limited, therefore this path should be taken with caution.

-# Getting the XAP JDBC connection
+# Getting the XAP JDBC Connection

 In order to get the JDBC connection you should use the following JDBC Driver classname: